-Oak wilt is a vascular disease caused by the fungus (Ceratocystis fagacearum).
-Oak wilt is related to the well-known fungus that causes Dutch elm disease (Ceratocystis ulmi).
+Oak wilt is a vascular disease caused by the fungus (Bretziella fagacearum).
 The fungus clogs sapwood vessels in the oak trees, which inhibits water transport.
 This results in wilting and eventually kills the tree.
-In white oaks, however, the tyloses can slow or stop fungal growth and movement within the watertransporting vessels.
+In white oaks, however, the tyloses can slow or stop fungal growth and movement within the water-transporting vessels.
 Because the fungus has little genetic variation and rapidly kills its host, many scientists suspect the organism is not native to the United States.